 Imagine a supreme agent which is infinitely fast, clever, and can interpret its sensory data and compute the best actions for any task, say driving.
-Learning from past data is not essential for this supreme agent; effectively the supreme agent can simulate every physical process around it quickly and decided upon the best action it should take.
-Past data helps if you are not as fast as the supreme agent or if you want to save some compute time/energy during decision making.

-You should not think of a deep network or a machine learning model as a mechanism that directly undertakes the actions.
-It is better suited to provide a prior on the possible actions to take; other algorithms that rely on real-time sensory data will be in charge of picking one action out of these predictions.
+Learning from past data is not essential for such an agent; effectively the supreme agent can simulate every physical process around it quickly and decide upon the best action it should take.
+Past data helps if you are not as fast as the supreme agent or if you want to save some compute time/energy that directly undertakes the actions.
+It is rather a prior on the possible actions to take.
+Other algorithms that rely on real-time sensory data will be in charge of picking one action out of these predictions.
 This is very easy to appreciate in robotics: how a car should move depends more upon the real-time data than any amount of past data.
-But even for something like a recommendation engine that recommends movies in Netflix, the output of a prediction model will typically be modified by a number of algorithms before it is actually recommended to the user (e.g., think of filters for sensitive information). • There are also situations when you do not have enough information to make a decision, e.g., you do not precisely know the future location of the car in front of you while driving.
-Will the supreme agent benefit from seeing historical data in this case?
+This aspect is less often appreciated in non-robotics applications but it holds there as well.
+Even for something like a recommendation engine that recommends movies in Netflix, the output of a prediction model will typically be modified by a number of algorithms before it is actually recommended to the user, e.g., filters for sensitive information, or toxicity in a chatbot.